task123/AutoTTApp/README.md

 iOS app used to control a remote controlled car by tilting the iOS device.

 ## Purpose
-This app was made as part of [this project](https://github.com/task123/AutoTT), and was used to control an remote controlled car with two cameras based on a raspberry pi.
+This app was made as part of [this project](https://github.com/task123/AutoTT), and was used to control an remote controlled and self driving car with two cameras based on a raspberry pi.
 It controlled the car by tilting the phone and show a video stream from the car.
 The app is very suitable for controlling a device (Raspberry Pi is an excellent choice) over WiFi with the gyroscope in an iPhone (or other iOS devices) and to show video stream.
 Althought it work well for simple controlling of devices over WiFi it got the capability to support quite advanced projects (which was it intended purpose) without making any changes to the app.
 For tips on how to implement tings on the server-side in the device you are trying to control, look at [the project](https://github.com/task123/AutoTT).

 ## Use
 This app is not uploaded to the App Store, but anyone is free to download the project, just compile it on xCode (requires a mac) and upload it to an iOS device.
 If anyone uploads it to the App Store, it would be nice to make the app free and post the name of the app here (preferably with a link) so other people simply can download it from the App Store.
 One should however swap the background picture of the main view and the app icon, as described in the 'Raspberry Pi Logo' paragraph.